-Located in Campania, Italy, this property has been in the Scala family for 200 years!
+Located in Calabria, Italy, this property has been in the Scala family for 200 years!

 Originally founded in 1949, the winery was eventually built in 2005.
 The domaine is currently led by Luigi Scala, who is recognised for favouring quality over quantity in his aim to produce distinguished Calabrian wines.
 From the growing of the grapes to the refinement and aging of the wines, Luigi strives to follow family traditions to best express the terroir of his products.
 He was joined in 2008 by his son Francesco, who oversees the business side of the winery.